 For her dissertation research, she plans to adapt her interests and methodological strengths to village and regional scales.
 In a region that has long been the center of projects designed to understand the emergence of inequality and status hierarchy, it is important gather more information about the relationships between large aggregate villages as well as those between large settlements and smaller ones within the region.
 By doing so, she hopes to contribute to a broader understanding of the social organization and group identity in the Mid-Fraser.

-Edgar Alcaron's research centers individual lifetimes and the household as lenses through which to examine wider ecological and social contexts in the past.
+Edgar Alcarón’s research centers individual lifetimes and past communities as lenses through which to examine wider ecological and social contexts.
 Edgar attempts to understand aspects of the lived-experience of past individuals through an Osteobiographical approach when considering the diets, physical activity and subsistence practices of individuals at snapshots in time.
-Edgar’s research is situated in the Neolithic subsistence transition of Mesoamerica.
+Edgar’s research is situated on the cusp of Spanish colonization near what would become Mexico City.

 In the future, Edgar plans to further archaeological and bioarchaeological research in Mesoamerica by addressing challenges to the field and the region: accessibility of archaeological information to scholars and the general public, creation of local-level biogeochemical standards, refinement of chronologies, and partnership with stakeholder communities.